pandeussilvae/mcp-odoo-panda/README.md

 ### Error Logs

-Logs are written according to the configuration in the `config.json` file.
+Logs are written according to the configuration in the `config.json`.
 By default:

 1. **Console Logs**:
    - All logs are written to stderr